MGallehawk/Portfolio/Coit11241 Cyber Security Technologies/peer programing/Project plan.md

 ****
 Chelsea: Step 8

-Chelsea wrote the code for the function
+Chelsea wrote the code for the function "resetWDAC()".
+This function's purpose is to remove the WDAC block policy.

+- Use citool.exe